LearnTeachCode/intro-javascript-class/week-5/5-2-function-challenges.md

 Next, using your updated function from challenge 7, ***run*** the function and *save* its output to a new variable.
 Then `console.log()` that new variable, and check that the result appears in the console as expected.

-  > Name the variable anything you like -- but as always, try to be descriptive and stick to came case!
+  > Name the variable anything you like -- but as always, try to be descriptive and stick to camel case!

 ## Challenge 9:

 Next, modify your code from challenge 8 so that you still ***run*** the function, but this time you `console.log()` it directly, *without* the extra step of saving it to a variable.

-  > **Hint:** Remember from our overview of functions that when a function *returns* an output, the *call* to the function gets replaced with whatever its output is.
+  > **Hint:** Remember from our overview of functions that when a function *returns* an output, the call to the function gets replaced with whatever its output is.

 ## Challenge 10: